tmcgilchrist/ghuntley/content/blog/welcome-to-sydney-australia.md

 For an all-in-one champange, chicken, rap and sneakers experience head on over to [Buttered](https://buttersydney.com.au/).

-If a ten-course tasting menu is your thing then you'll feel right at home at [Quay](https://www.quay.com.au/).
+If a ten-course tasting menu is your thing then you'll feel right at home at [Quay](https://www.quay.com.au/) or [Rockpool](http://www.rockpoolbarandgrill.com.au/).

 Had too much beer and under the weather?
 Head on over to [Harry's Cafe de Wheels](http://www.harryscafedewheels.com.au/) and order a curry tiger pie with peas and mash.

 # things to do

+Take the ferry over to the zoo, the views are spectactular

+{{< tweet 1005268478322868224 >}}

+Make sure you look up the time table of the bird show and attend

+{{< tweet 1005271846365716480 >}}